ManyiLi12345/GRAINS/README.md

 Extract "house", "object", "room_wcf" folder under the path "./0-data/SUNCG/" The "room_wcf" data is here: https://drive.google.com/open?id=1RPF6YJsNNanNCBBRGAfDcNtuzLimrNVA .

+Note: If you want to visualize the scenes in SUNCG dataset, download the dataset and agree to their terms, from http://suncg.cs.princeton.edu/.

 Step1.
 Load indoor scenes from SUNCG dataset and extract the object relations
 	run ./1-genSuncgDataset/main_gendata.m